madrix01/bare-docs/src/markdown/home.md

 # Welcome to Bare

-## What is does?
+## What it does?

-Don't waste time setting up your project, just use your own boilerplate.

-A tool to manage all the boilerplates of your preference and access them anytime you want to start the new project.

-You can access someone else's boilerplate from public repo

-Add to GitHub repo for `use as a template`
+Bare create an empty bootstrap project for you.
+Create it in your own way once so you don't have to set your project anymore.
+You can get bootstrapes not created by other developers from GitHub.
+Publish your own Bare.

+For eg.
+Sometimes `create-react-app` can't meet your needs for creating react project, it still require some change you would be comfortable with while starting your project. `bare` creates a boilerplate and you just add your flavours once and you can use it anytime you want!!

 ## Bare provides the following functionality

 - Save your boilerplate code and all your config files so you don't have to write again and again.
 - Generate all boilerplate and config files with a single command
 - Customize with `recipe.json`
 - Store all your boilerplate to Github
 - Public and private boilerplate

 ## Tech Stacks

 - Golang
 - Cobra cli framework
 - NPM as package manager